What is divorce anxiety?

 How to deal with divorce anxiety?

 Accept that the only way out of the hurt and anxiety is through.
 This means that you approach your life one day at a time, trying to just do whatever feels manageable to soothe and comfort yourself.
-You can try mindful meditations or seek help from a therapist.
+You can try mindful meditation or seek help from a therapist.

 Start your amicable divorce journey